Arkansas–Kentucky men's basketball rivalry: History

 In 2024, the University of Arkansas hired former Kentucky Head Coach John Calipari.
 On April 9, 2024, Calipari announced he would be leaving Kentucky, but did not immediately announce plans to retire or accept another job.
 The next day, he signed with Arkansas for a 5-year deal worth $7 million a season.
 Many Kentucky fans were outraged that Calipari would sign with an SEC opponent, reigniting the rivalry between the two.
 Throughout the 2024–2025 season, Arkansas and Kentucky fans would harass each other incessantly on social media leading up to the February 1, 2025, matchup in Rupp Arena.
 In his return, Calipari was met with boos from the Kentucky faithful, as he led a team composed mostly of former Kentucky players to a 89–79 win over newly hired Kentucky Head Coach Mark Pope.
 Tickets for Calipari's return were sold-out, and resale pricing of courtside tickets were as high as $12,000.
 The website for the student ticket's sale crashed 14 times upon the publishing of student ticket sales for the game.
 The night prior to the game, the Staff at Rupp Arena forbade students from camping out until midnight.
 The line of students before the game was so long that Rupp Arena staff had to open the gates an hour earlier than usual, and students attempting to breach the arena gates resulted in police being deployed to reorganize the crowd.

+In 2026, the rivalry ascended to new heights.
+The Wildcats would enact revenge for 2025's loss by beating the 17th ranked Razorbacks in front of a sold-out Bud Walton Arena crowd.
+During the game, Kentucky and Arkansas would engage in a physical game which resulted in 4 technical fouls (3 of which were assessed to Kentucky within a span of :38) and several off-ball personal fouls.
+As the game concluded, both Coach Mark Pope and Coach John Calipari entered the court to break up an impeding fight between the two teams.
+ESPN in-game analyst Fran Fraschilla described the rivalry as "one of the best in the SEC."